-Beginning in Fall 2015, all surveys that sample Macalester students, employees, or alumni must first be reviewed by the Macalester Survey Coordination Committee.
+Beginning in Fall 2015, most surveys that sample Macalester students, employees, or alumni must first be reviewed by the Macalester Survey Coordination Committee (SCC).
 However, as outlined below, some projects are exempt from review.

 What constitutes a survey?